Publications

 Other Publications

 • Vanderwees, Chris.
 “Freud, Sigmund.”
 The Social History of the American Family: An Encyclopedia.
-Eds.
-Lawrence Ganong and Marilyn Coleman.
+Edited by Lawrence Ganong and Marilyn Coleman.
 Thousand Oaks: SAGE Publications, 2014.
 586-88.
 [Link].

 • Vanderwees, Chris.
 “Aesthetics of Terror: Reflections on Post-9/11 Literature and Visual Culture.”
 2014.
 Carleton University.
 Ph.D. dissertation.
 [Link].